ren-jie-wu/cs2620/PS1/engineering_notebook.md

 #### Issues
 - [x] In the line `data = client_socket.recv(1024).decode("utf-8")`, the server seems not to keep waiting for the requests from client; rather it just goes to the break statement and disconnect the client.
 This will prevent from sending a message to the recipient immediately if online, since the connection does not exist anymore.
 [Solved: This is actually because the socket object in the client side is dead outside of the function.
 The solution is to maintain that object]
-- [ ] Even if the above issue is solved, or say the server has the connection to send messages to the recipient, the recipient does not keep receiving messages from the server to display.
-[For now let's just manually fetch the message; later it will be changed into multi-threading.]
+- [x] Even if the above issue is solved, or say the server has the connection to send messages to the recipient, the recipient does not keep receiving messages from the server to display.
+[Currently manually fetch the message has been changed to a background thread constantly listening to the server]

 #### Testing
 Run the server in one terminal: